alinex/node-alinex/src/doc/install.md

 ### Linux system based on debian 7

+Best choice is to use the package manager:

+		curl -sL https://deb.nodesource.com/setup | sudo bash -
+		sudo apt-get install -y nodejs build-essential

+Or you may install it from source and compile:

 		# Install dependencies from repository
 		sudo apt-get update
 		sudo apt-get install -y g++ curl libssl-dev git-core